pivotal/docs-tap/scc/parameters-reference.hbs.md

 [SourceScan](../scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.

-You can customize behavior for both [CVEs evaluation](../scst-scan/policies.hbs.md) and [scanner to use](../scst-scan/available-scanners.hbs.md) with parameters.
+You can customize behavior for both [CVEs evaluation](../scst-scan/policies.hbs.md) with parameters.

 Parameters: